stanchev89/react-search-header-demo-app/README.md

 Another topic is how we can optimise the rendering of a long list of data with our ViewportListRender custom component.

+A quite same functionality with Angular is here: https://github.com/stanchev89/angular-search-header-demo-app

 ## Technologies used:
 * React
 * TypeScript